 13. Card Ministry sends cards to parishioners discharged from the hospitals.

 14. Ministry of Consolation volunteers send cards at specific intervals to parishioners grieving the death of a loved one.
 Grief Support Group meets for 6 weeks every Fall and Spring.

 A Bereavement Support Group was started twice a year in the Spring and Fall to help people who are grieving.
 People do not have to be parishioners to attend.
 Occasional gatherings for the groups to have lunches together may happen from time to time.

-17. Flu vaccine clinic annually sponsored by St. Joseph Medical Center give influenza vaccine free of charge every October.
+17. Flu vaccine clinic, annually sponsored by St. Joseph Medical Center, gives influenza vaccines free of charge every October.

 18. Craft Ministry has volunteers making projects and items to give to Nursing Homes, homebound or to raise funds the Gabriel Network.

 19. Handyman Ministry volunteers assist senior citizens with safety equipment installations or minor repairs.